MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Update-VivaModuleFeaturePolicy.md

 ### -FeatureId
 The FeatureId parameter specifies the feature in the Viva module of the policy that you want to update.

-To view details about the features in a Viva module that have Viva feature access controls available, use the Get-VivaModuleFeature cmdlet.
+To view details about the features in a Viva module that support feature access controls, use the Get-VivaModuleFeature cmdlet.
 The FeatureId value is returned in the output of the cmdlet.

 ```yaml
 Type: String